easy-infographics/easy-infographics.github.io/COVID-19/pt/index.md

 # Como funciona a vacina COVID-19 mRNA (ou ARNm)?

-Esta ilustração visa mostrar, de uma forma colorida e divertida, o que acontece quando o vírus SARS-CoV-2 encontra uma célula humana.
-Estão presentes três cenários na ilustração: antes, durante e depois da vacinação ou exposição ao vírus.
+The illustration below aims to show, in a colorful, fun and simple way, what does the mRNA vaccine do once injected in our body, and what happens when a human cell encounters the virus with and without the vaccination.
--> insetad of "The illustration below aims to show, in a colorful, fun and simple way, what does the mRNA vaccine do once injected in our body, and what happens when a human cell encounters the virus with and without the vaccination."
+-> insetad of "Esta ilustração visa mostrar, de uma forma colorida e divertida, o que acontece quando o vírus SARS-CoV-2 encontra uma célula humana.
+Estão presentes três cenários na ilustração: antes, durante e depois da vacinação ou exposição ao vírus."

 [![How does the mRNA vaccine work - portughese cartoon version](images/cartoon_vaccine_PT.svg)](images/cartoon_vaccine_PT.svg)